tgeby/LearningWebApp/README.md

 # LearningWebApp
 A serverless web application created with React and hosted on Firebase.
 It supports user authentication with email/password or Google accounts.

 Live App: https://study-tool-b4548.web.app

+## Overview
+When I was in college, I encountered many professors who asked students not to upload their course material to Quizlet since then people can access it for free.
+The point of this app is to allow a more private alternative by restricting access to flashcards only to the user that uploaded them.

+Another purpose for this app is simply to give me experience in web development and UI design.

 This app has two main features:
 1. The ability to create, edit, and study private, virtual flashcard sets.
-2. An interval timer/pacer that allows the user to specify work and rest intervals.
-This can be used as a Pomodoro timer.
+2. An interval timer that allows the user to specify work and rest intervals.
+This can be used as a Pomodoro timer to manage time during study sessions.

+## 🛠️ Tech Stack
+Frontend: React, React Router, CSS3
+Backend/Database: Firebase Authentication, Firestore (serverless)
+Deployment: Firebase Hosting
+Other: Git, NPM

+## 🔮 Status
+✅ Core features (flashcards, private storage, interval timer) are complete.
+⚠️ This repo is no longer being actively developed.
+🆕 A refactored version is in progress that separates the flashcards and interval timer into modular apps, improving usability and accessibility.
+(Link to new repo coming soon)

+Why a new repo?
+1. This project remains accessible since it is linked in existing job applications.
+2. Future development will expand beyond flashcards and timers, so a modular architecture is more suitable.
+3. The new version adopts SOLID design principles and a cleaner component structure.
+4. Styling is being migrated from plain CSS to Tailwind CSS for maintainability and scalability.

 ## Flashcards
 Flashcard sets are linked to a user id, so a user can access their study sets from their laptop, phone, or tablet.